Taste of Chicago > Plan Your Visit

 1. What items are prohibited from being brought onto festival grounds?

 Failure to comply with the above may result in entry being denied.
 All containers will be subject to search.
 Bicycles may not be ridden on festival grounds.

-2. Can I bring a folding chair and blanket into the festival?
-Yes, but folding chairs are not allowed in the seating area of the Petrillo Music Shell.
+2. Can I bring a folding chair, stroller and blanket into the festival?
+Yes, but folding chairs and strollers are not allowed in the seating area of the Petrillo Music Shell.

 3. Can I leave during a concert at the Petrillo Music Shell to use the restrooms and then return to the concert?
 Yes, restrooms are provided in the area the concerts take place.